SPAAM-community/AMDirT/docs/source/how_to/merge.md

 ## How

-The following description assumes you have already prepared a AncientMetagenomeDir **samples** or **libraries** table whose rows only consist of the header and new samples to be added.
+The following description assumes you have already prepared an AncientMetagenomeDir **samples** or **libraries** table whose rows only consist of the header and new samples to be added.

 > ⚠️ _The header, and present columns etc. should match exactly that on the corresponding AncientMetagenomeDir table_